jaimeiniesta/metainspector/README.md

 page = MetaInspector.new('facebook.com', :allow_redirections => false)
 ```

-You can also customize how many redirects you wish to allow like this:
+You can also customize how many redirects you wish to allow:

 ```ruby
 page = MetaInspector.new('facebook.com', :faraday_options => { redirect: { limit: 5 } })
 ```

-You can also customize what to do in between each redirect like this:
+And even customize what to do in between each redirect:

 ```ruby
 callback = proc do |previous_response, next_request|